 Without any doubt, we’re at a tipping point today when it comes to data warehousing.
 Almost three decades of meticulously crafting data models to match business demand and technological capabilities have been challenged by 2 major waves of innovation:

-- The Hadoop Era, where our industry learned how to break data processing free of the database server boundaries.
+- The Hadoop Era, when our industry learned how to break data processing free of the database server boundaries.

 - The Cloud era, where our industry learned to prioritize end-user experience and cost management over resource planning.

-These technology advances can have significant benefits for end-users depending on data warehouses to track and report on business processes.
+These technological advances can have significant benefits for end-users depending on data warehouses to track and report on business processes.
 When combined, insights from both waves can be applied to one of the staples of data analytics, the data warehouse.

 Many organizations started developing their data analytics programs well before the Hadoop era.
 Often business users in those organizations report the data warehouses to be slow, hard to maintain, and not able to keep up with the pace of business change.

 As business complexity grows, so does business feedback on the usability of the data warehouse.
 One of the quick wins is to propose a lift-and-shift (take on-prem developments and migrate them to the cloud without major changes) of the data warehouse situation as-is and benefit from public cloud capabilities.

 The Data Cloud is a global network where thousands of organizations mobilize data with near-unlimited scale, concurrency, and performance.
 Snowflake’s platform is the engine that powers and provides access to the Data Cloud.
 So this platform has been our favorite target for data warehouse migrations over the past few years.